Nowhere, however, do they mention the need to pack my AK and hatchet.

 Beware these vendors.
 Fuck them.
 Buy from a company with the decency to spam you without resorting to fear.

-briar-thorne asked: Do you recommend any news websites in particular?
+briar-thorne said: Do you recommend any news websites in particular?

 Thank you caffeinatedennui for following and reading.

 As a librarian I have to first give a quick disclaimer about using authoritative sources.
 I have to do this because some of the sites I follow are NOT authoritative in and of themselves.

 Authoritative sources have several elements.
 Not all of them are always going to be met, but I do the best I can to not just pass on conjecture and opinion, but rather the original story as reported by the source.
 There will always be a question of who counts as an expert, as an authority on a subject.

 Articles on news sites, in scientific journals, as reported on television, by eyewitnesses, etc that report the findings from research studies and experiments, that are first hand accounts of events as researched by a reporter, or reports from ‘experts’ are considered “primary” information sources, because they are “first hand” accounts of the actual research and the results, i.e. the original evidence.

 The various original sources described above generate a range of “primary evidence” that can be gathered, organized, and assessed by other researchers to give us a sense of the current information on a given topic.
 These types of review or opinion articles are considered a secondary source because they are “second-hand” accounts which integrate the reports from a number of original research sources.

 Even though I try to share information from primary sources, there are many secondary sources that provide valuable insight into a topic, so I sometimes share those as well.
 My individual comments and writing would almost always be considered secondary sources unless it’s something I know enough about to write authoritatively.